punker76/gong-wpf-dragdrop/README.md

 The GongSolutions.Wpf.DragDrop library is a drag'n'drop framework for WPF.

+The original source is from http://code.google.com/p/gong-wpf-dragdrop (but this git repository is now the main source).

 It has the following features:

 + Works with MVVM : the logic for the drag and drop can be placed in a ViewModel.
 No code needs to be placed in codebehind, instead attached properties are used to bind to a drag handler/drop handler in a ViewModel.